amanzi/amanzi/test_suites/verification/transport/saturated/steady-state/dispersion_aligned_point_2d/amanzi_dispersion_aligned_point_2d.rst

 This test problem is motivated by confined flow applications with transport from a relatively small source.
 A typical source would be a well that is fully screened over the confined flow interval.
-In this case, the steady-state flow field is uniform and the mass source rate does not affect the flow field.
+In this case, the steady-state flow field is uniform and the injection well tracer mass source rate does not affect the flow field.
 The dominant transport processes are advection and dispersion.
 Dispersion results in the spreading of the released mass in all directions, including upstream of the source location.
-Longitudinal dispersivity (in the axis of flow) is typically several times larger than the transverse dispersivity.
+Longitudinal dispersivity (in the axis of flow) is typically up to an order of magnitude larger than the transverse dispersivity.
 Accuracy of the simulated concentrations in the vicinity of the source is sensitive to the resolution of the grid and the numerical transport scheme.